 If you have another Chase card that participates in the Ultimate Rewards® program, then you can transfer the points earned by your Chase Freedom Unlimited® to another card, such as the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, or the Ink Business Preferred® Credit Card.
 Those other cards can offer you valuable ways to redeem your points that the Chase Freedom® can’t, while other cards have the ability to transfer your points to miles with ten different frequent flyer programs or points with three different hotel programs.
 When you are able to use these points and miles for expensive award flights in business or first class, or luxury hotel stays, it’s possible to realize several cents in value per point redeemed.

 Another way to get more value from your Ultimate Rewards® points is to redeem them directly for reservations made through the Chase Ultimate Rewards® travel center.
-While the Freedom® card offers one cent point towards travel reservations, the Chase Sapphire Preferred® Card and Ink Business Preferred® Credit Card lets you redeem points for travel, cash back, gift cards and more - your points don't expire as long as your account is open Furthermore, the Sapphire Reserve® gives you a whopping 1.5 cents in value per point redeemed for travel reservations.
+While the Freedom® card offers one cent point towards travel reservations, the Chase Sapphire Preferred® Card and Ink Business Preferred® Credit Card lets you redeem points for travel, cash back, gift cards and more - your points don't expire as long as your account is open Furthermore, the Chase Sapphire Reserve® gives you 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases

 Therefore, it’s ideal is to have both the Chase Freedom Unlimited® and another Chase card.
 As mentioned earlier, with the Chase Freedom Unlimited® you are able earn a $200 bonus after you spend $500 on purchases in the first 3 months of your account opening.
 You'll also earn unlimited 1.5% cash back on all purchases.
 With this card, Cash Back rewards do not expire as long as your account is open and there is no minimum to redeem for cash back.
 So, whether you enjoy your rewards in the form of cash back or simply use your Freedom Unlimited card to amass and transfer Ultimate Rewards® points for other types of rewards, the Freedom Unlimited card is a great card to keep at the top of your wallet.